-And there’s a mountain of sports numbers.
 In 2011, college football teams in Division I played 1430 games against each other.
-With each game comes a final score, a box score with statistics such as fumbles lost, and possibly a play log that details each play of the game.
+With each game comes a final score, a box score with statistics such as fumbles lost, and a description of what happened on each play.
 In 2011, college basketball teams in Division I played over 5400 games.
 There have been over 1100 meaningful international soccer matches over the last 4 years.

 1. Adjusting for strength of schedule

 Our algorithm takes sports numbers and adjusts them for strength of schedule.
 As a simple example of sports numbers, consider a team’s margin of victory, or points scored minus points allowed per game.
 It’s difficult to rank teams by this raw statistic.
 A good team that plays a weak schedule could have a higher margin of victory than a top team that plays a difficult schedule.
 Our algorithm adjusts this raw margin of victory for schedule strength.
 The result is a rating that gives a predicted margin of victory against an average team in the league.
 These ratings determine our rankings.

 As an example of why strength of schedule matters, consider the Boise State college football team.
 They burst on the national scene with a win over Oklahoma in 2007 Fiesta Bowl.
 Boise State remained on the national radar despite playing in a lesser known conference with weaker opponents.
 Accounting for strength of schedule is the only way to compare Boise State with more well known teams like Alabama and Texas.

 And our numbers like Boise State.
 From 2009 through 2011, the Broncos finished the season in the top 5 of our rankings.